Italian publisher launches Pope fan magazine, including centerfold

-VATICAN CITY, March 5 An Italian publisher on Wednesday launched a fan magazine devoted exclusively to Pope Francis - including a centrefold - just as the pope said he did not want to be seen as a superstar.
+VATICAN CITY An Italian publisher on Wednesday launched a fan magazine devoted exclusively to Pope Francis - including a centerfold - just as the pope said he did not want to be seen as a superstar.

 Il Mio Papa (My Pope), hit the newsstands with a 69-page first edition full of photos of the pope, his life story, his appeals for peace and articles about what people think of him.